What Kind Of Soil Does Blue Spruce Like?

 Besides compost, a little clay soil can be added to the sandy soil.
 This will make the substrate a little bit moist and will have a positive effect in dry weather.

-As with clay soil, sandy soil needs to be fertilized at least once a year or the spruce will grow slowly.
+As with clay soil, sandy soil must be fertilized at least once a year, or the spruce will grow slowly.
 It is also possible to water with liquid fertilizer in mid-summer.

 Be sure to mulch sandy soil with at least 2 inches of pine bark to avoid quick drying out in the summer.